input-output-hk/technical-docs/source/getting-started/3rd-party-integration/exchanges.md

 ## Exchanges

-An exchange intending to list ada can use a series of components, depending on whether the exchange wants to run a local block explorer with specific APIs or custom APIs.
+An exchange intending to list ada can use a series of components, depending on whether the exchange wants to run a local block explorer with **specific APIs** or **custom APIs**.

 **Running local block explorers with specific APIs**